jf8989/international-clock/user-generated-docs/pwa-guide.md

-# 🚀 Next.js PWA Setup: The Direct Path (with `next-pwa`)
+# 🚀 Next.js PWA Setup: The Direct & Organized Path (with `next-pwa`)

-This guide details the steps to make your Next.js (App Router) project PWA-ready, focusing on the configurations that resolved common TypeScript compatibility issues with `next-pwa`.
+This guide details the steps to make your Next.js (App Router) project PWA-ready, focusing on organized asset management and configurations that resolve common TypeScript compatibility issues with `next-pwa`.

 ---

 ## ⚠️ Understanding Potential Type Issues

-When integrating `next-pwa` (a JavaScript library) with a TypeScript Next.js project (especially newer versions like Next.js 15+), you might encounter type errors.
-This is often because:
-1. The official `@types/next-pwa` package might not be perfectly aligned with your specific Next.js version's types.
-2.  `next-pwa` itself might not have shipped its own up-to-date type declarations.
+When integrating `next-pwa` (a JavaScript library) with a TypeScript Next.js project (especially newer versions), type errors can occur.
+This is often because the official `@types/next-pwa` package might not perfectly align with your Next.js version, or `next-pwa` may not have its own up-to-date type declarations.

-The solution we found effective involves **not using `@types/next-pwa`** and instead relying on a **custom type declaration file (`.d.ts`)** that aligns with your project's Next.js types.
+The most reliable solution involves **not using `@types/next-pwa`** and instead creating a **custom type declaration file (`.d.ts`)** that aligns with your project's specific Next.js types.

 ---